The inside track on property development. Read about how interest rate rises might impact you, lender reactions, build costs and land price...

 Yes and no. It depends on which lender you work with.
-We have 36 lenders on the Brickflow platform and only 6 of those link directly to the Bank of England base rate.
-This means their pay rates or total cost of the debt (Cost of Funds plus lender margin) have gone up already to take into consideration the higher base rate.
+We have 40 lenders on the Brickflow platform and historically only 6 of those linked directly to the Bank of England base rate.
+However, around half of the lenders now track base rate as they changed their models to accommodate the recent sharp increases.
+This means their pay rates or total cost of the debt (Cost of Funds plus lender margin) goes up every time the base rate increases.

 Of the rest of the lenders on Brickflow, there is a combination of pricing methods.
 The lender is pricing their lending margin over one of these Cost of Funds (CoF);